l1siki-dev/okinawa_gametheory/docs/en/11_Future/01_Solution.md

 Let them compete; that will create two lively, creative cities.
 Okinawa has beautiful beaches; Fukuoka has none.
 Creative people are playful people; this is a winnable battle.

+## Future 10.
+Other rival option: Switzerland

+Switzerland was a small, poor country surrounded by empires.
+It fit Okinawa narrative.

+But today they are the most innovative country that is draining talent from around the world.
+They are incredibly wealthy.

+Okinawa can't be Switzerland.
+Because they have unique conditions that Okinawa can't have.
+But copying their industry model, especially strong pharmaceuticals, might work in Okinawa.

+Okinawa is currently trying to be a financial hub, but I don't think it works in the expected frontline region.
+No one wants to rest their liquid asset in the potential frozen area.
+The black swan would create economic chaos that would require mobilizing the assets.

+Switzerland is strong because it's one of the least attacked places on the earth.
+Dispite the country having low military expenses.
+It is surrounded by NATO.
+And Russian riches having assets in Swiss banks.
+Nobody will attack them.

+Nobody will attack the US, because the US have massive military.
+Switzerland did it for zero maintenance cost.
+That's why the Swiss Franc is an incredibly strong currency.
+It ensures the high purchasing power that creates the wealth accumulation loop.

+Okinawa doesn't have that luck, but it might get an idea from the country.

 ## Conclusion: Creative Digital Industry with beautiful Beaches
 *   Okinawans do not have to pay for expensive cars.
 *   Okinawans get high-paying creative jobs.